 It incorporates design elements and content elements.
-Your page structure, your meta tags, and your content itself all work to build out your website into one that search engines can find and to which they can guide the people you want viewing your site.
+Your page structure, your meta tags, and the content itself all work together to build your website into one that search engines can find and to which they can guide the people you want viewing your site.

 – The Right Content

 Chief among the factors that you need to consider is your content itself.
 What do you have to say to those who might be interested in your business?